glanzb/pcs/modules.md

 ##CommonJS - A Module Format Optimized For The Server

-CommonJS module is a reusable piece of JavaScript which exports specific objects made available to any dependent code.
-Unlike AMD, there are typically no function wrappers around such modules (so we won't see define here for example).
+- CommonJS module is a reusable piece of JavaScript which exports specific objects made available to any dependent code.
+- Unlike AMD, there are typically no function wrappers around such modules (so we won't see define here for example).
+- CommonJS modules are only able to define objects, not constructors.
+- CJS fetches module resources synchronously, but the dependencies are stored locally, speed shouldn't be a problem.
+- Was not designed for browsers, needs a package manager to run.

 CommonJS modules  contain two primary parts:
 - a free variable named exports which contains the objects a module wishes to make available to other modules
 - a require function that modules can use to import the exports of other modules.
 ```
 // package/lib is a dependency we require
-var lib = require( "package/lib" );
+var lib = require( "package/lib" ); //The require function imports other modules' exports by their module ids

 // behaviour for our module
 function foo(){